 - The remaining features are self-explanatory and don't need an article or video.

-You can also watch the entire Power BI Desktop monthly update video.
+You can also watch the entire Power BI monthly update video.

 The following updates are new to Power BI Desktop this month:

-For detailed information about each of these new features, see Power BI Desktop November 2019 feature summary.
+For detailed information about each of these new features, see Power BI Desktop feature summary blog post.

 See the data sources available to Power BI Desktop.
 Our list is always growing, so check back often.